desprez/springbatch-patterns/README.md

 [File2FileSynchroJobConfig.java](https://github.com/desprez/springbatch-patterns/blob/master/src/main/java/fr/training/springbatch/synchrojob/File2FileSynchroJobConfig.java)

 This configuration may not be very usual but it can be interesting when you want to aggregate 2 files that share the same key.
 Typically with a master file and a detail file (ie Orders and OrderLines).

 This job configuation use a **MasterDetailReader** Class to drive a master accumulator (CustomerAccumulator) and au Detail accumulator (TransactionAccumulator).
-These classes inherit from **ItemAccumulator**
+These classes inherit from **ItemAccumulator**, a géneric class used to define the sahred key between master and detail object.

+In this way, complete object should be filled entierely by the reader.

+**MasterDetailReader** uses the delegator pattern to delegate the reading to a specialized reader (flatfile, jdbc, ...or whatever)

 ## Pattern 4 : Synchronize a file with a table